 PHASED IDENTIFICATION & TREATMENT PLAN

 When utilizing this PA phased approach, a final NEPA decision on undertakings may be approved prior to completion of the identification of properties in the APE, provided a Phased Plan is developed, outlining all Section 106 identification, evaluation, and assessment requirements related to any activity in a Phased APE.
-The same Phased Implementation and Treatment Plan can be used for multi-year undertakings, if needed.
+The same Phased Plan can be used for multi-year undertakings, if needed.
 At a minimum, the Phased Plan shall include the items detailed in Stipulations IV and XVI.
 This plan shall be included as part of the NEPA decision document or associated project documentation for Categorical Exclusion and administrative record.

 INTERNAL COORDINATION